 After reasonable inquiry and to the best of my knowledge and belief, I certify that the information set forth in this report is true, complete and correct.
-This report is signed in the City of Makati on 17 April 2018.
+This report is signed in the City of Makati on 31 August 2018.

-By: B/ MIGALLOS Corporate Secretary
+By: B Corporate Secretary on behalf of NICKEL ASIA CORPORATION

-UPON THE WRITTEN REQUEST OF THE STOCKHOLDER, THE COMPANY UNDERTAKES TO FURNISH SAID STOCKHOLDER A COPY OF THE COMPANY'S ANNUAL REPORT ON SEC FORM 17-A, AS FILED WITH THE SEC FREE OF CHARGE.
+UPON THE WRITTEN REQUEST OF THE STOCKHOLDER, THE COMPANY UNDERTAKES TO FURNISH SAID STOCKHOLDER A COPY OF THE COMPANY'S ANNUAL REPORT ON SEC FORM 17-A, OR THE COMPANY'S LATEST QUARTERLY REPORT ON SEC FORM 17-Q, AS FILED WITH THE SEC FREE OF CHARGE.
 ANY WRITTEN REQUEST SHALL BE ADDRESSED TO: